bradford-hamilton/Google-OAuth2.0-Express-Passport-Postgres-Template/README.md

-### _This work is starting to become really dated and I don't have interest in supporting it which is why I've archived the repo.
-May or may not still work._
+### This work is starting to become really dated and I don't have interest in supporting it, so it is now archived and read-only.

 ## Google OAuth2.0 with Express, PostgreSQL & Passport Template